cocktailmarketing.co.uk torquayhairdressers.co.uk i-pilates.co.uk galleonstudiohire.co.uk futureofhope.co.uk

 The Urban Folk Revival Roots of Rock Music

-For most music historians, the true folk music of America is the music collected by anthologists such as John and Alan Lomax and Huddie Ledbetter (Leadbelly), and the Anthology of Folk recorded by Harry Smith for the Folkways label (published by the Smithsonian Institute).
-Some of the “authentic folk” music is also called “country blues” or “blues” but is more traditional and down-to-earth than what we now call “the blues”.
+But for most music historians, the true folk music of America is best represented by the music collected by anthologists such as the Anthology of American Folk Music recorded by Harry Smith for the Folkways label (published by the Smithsonian Institute).
+This playlist includes three songs originally released in this collection in the 1950s, and thousands of rock musicians were influenced by them.

+Other collectors include John and Alan Lomax, who recorded Lead Belly (Huddie Ledbetter).
 The “urban folk” music of Woody Guthrie and Pete Seeger started in 1941 and reached its peak in the early 1950s.
 This music was part of an “urban folk revival” in the late 1950s and early 1960s, featuring pop-folk acts such as the Kingston Trio and Peter, Paul, & Mary.
 This music is what is now referred to as “folk music” by most people, and epitomized by the music of Joan Baez and Bob Dylan.

-But Dylan crossed many musical lines in that period, experimenting with rock ‘n’ roll as well as country blues and urban folk.
-He reportedly disagreed with the idea that popular folk of PPM and the Kingston Trio was actually folk music, calling it “Tin Pan Alley folk” and pointing out that the real folksinging of Woody Guthrie, Leadbelly, and the black country blues singers was no longer supported by commercial radio.
+Dylan crossed many musical lines in that period, experimenting with rock ‘n’ roll as well as country blues and urban folk.
+He reportedly disagreed with the idea that popular folk of PPM and the Kingston Trio was actually folk music, calling it “Tin Pan Alley folk” and pointing out that the real folksinging of Woody Guthrie, Lead Belly, and the black country blues singers was no longer supported by commercial radio.

-Dylan is credited with leading the folk-rock revolution, but it is actually the U.K.-based Animals (Eric Burden and Alan Price) that first popularized a rock treatment of a folk song (“House of the Rising Sun” also covered as a folk tune by Dylan).
+Dylan is credited with leading the folk-rock revolution, but it is actually the U.K.-based Animals (Eric Burden and Alan Price) that first popularized a rock treatment of a folk song (“House of the Rising Sun” first covered as a folk tune by Dylan).
 It was the Byrds (featuring Roger McGuinn, David Crosby, and Chris Hillman) that first set a Dylan original tune to a rock beat.
 Dylan had in fact started with rock ‘n’ roll in his teens, and never considered himself a folk singer.
 “I didn’t know the term ‘folk music’ until I came to New York,” Dylan told Israel Young, an interviewer who ran the Folklore Center and produced concerts, back in 1961 before recording his first album.
 “I sing a lot of old jazz songs, sentimental cowboy songs, top forty hit parade stuff.”
 Dylan actually cut a rock single in 1962, “Mixed Up Confusion” (found on Dylan’s Biograph box set).

 By 1964, Dylan recognized his future direction and the impact of the Beatles.
 “Everybody else thought they were for teenyboppers, that they were gonna pass right away.
 But it was obvious to me that they had staying power.
 I knew they were pointing the direction of where music had to go.”
 (From Bob Dylan: An Intimate Biography by Anthony Scaduto).
 Many of the psychedelic bands of the mid-sixties, including the Jefferson Airplane and the Grateful Dead, were also playing a revved-up form of urban folk, inspired by Dylan, the Kingston Trio, and more modern urban folk songwriters such as Tim Hardin and Fred Neil.